reallocf/Algorithms_Course_Spring_2017/assignments.md

 * Implement heapify

- * Given an array of nodes (with values and keys), heapiy takes that nodes and organizes them into a heap!
+ * Given an array of nodes (with values and keys), heapify takes that nodes and organizes them into a heap!

 * Implement Dijkstra's algorithm